fyrejet/fyrejet/README.md

 'use strict'

-// preliminary testing done with uWS 17.5.0, but it is NOT covered with tests yet const low = require('0http/lib/server/low')
+// preliminary testing done with uWS 17.5.0, but it is NOT covered with tests yet const low = require('../index').uwsCompat
-/* you will need Rolando Santamaria Maso's (jkyberneees) excellent 0http.
+/* once more based on Rolando Santamaria Maso's (jkyberneees) excellent 0http. some small changes had to be made in order to make testing whether the request body has been processed more straightforward.
-	you are responsible for installing it yourself.
-BYOB kind of situation.
 */
 const app = require('../index')({
   prioRequestsProcessing: false, // without this option set to 'false' uWS is going to be extremely sluggish